-Our Giving Programme, allows schools and businesses to give back to young people in their communities, by providing a maintained school with a staff training programme designed to support the mental health and wellbeing of pupils.Ask Us About Giving
+Our Sponsorship Programme, allows schools and businesses to give back to children and young people in their communities, by providing a maintained school with access to the Wellbeing Hub, designed to support the mental health and wellbeing of pupils.Ask Us About Sponsorship

 Sally Parra – Head of The Speaker Programme / Wellbeing Team

 It was a fantastic talk … I have sat in many, many talks on wellbeing.
 This was by far the best talk we have ever had on this topic and I’m most grateful.